1busby/showdown/README.md

 ## Deploy to Production

-Run the following command in ./server
+If the server is up and the app is already running, run the following command in ./server on your local machine

 npm run deploy-production